raspberrychris/Play-Pens-Pal/content/_index.md

 ### Customers Say about this product

-> "The basketball hoop is a fantastic addition that keeps my toddler entertained for hours.
-Very sturdy construction and easy to put together."
+> 'The basketball hoop is a fantastic addition that keeps my toddler entertained for hours.
+Very sturdy construction and easy to put together.'

 ---